ErichDylus/API3/forms/Grant Agreement.md

 10.	**Amendment**.
 This Agreement may be amended or modified only by a written agreement signed by both Parties.

 11.	**Jurisdiction and Governing Law**.
 This Agreement will be governed by and construed in accordance with the laws of the Cayman Islands, without regard to the principles of conflict of laws.
-Any dispute, claim or controversy arising out of or relating to this Agreement or the breach, termination, enforcement, interpretation or validity thereof, including the determination of the scope or applicability of this Agreement to arbitrate, shall be determined by arbitration before one arbitrator, administered by JAMS pursuant to its Streamlined Arbitration Rules and Procedures.
+Any dispute, claim or controversy arising out of or relating to this Agreement or the breach, termination, enforcement, interpretation or validity thereof, including the determination of the scope or applicability of this Agreement to arbitrate, shall be determined by arbitration before one arbitrator.
+The arbitration shall be administered by JAMS pursuant to its Comprehensive Arbitration Rules and Procedures and in accordance with the Expedited Procedures in those Rules.

 12.	**Miscellaneous**.